-The lead question for this series of studies was: How has the COVID-19-altered environment impacted health and relationships?
-In learning environments, like universities, access to resources became limited and research student projects were often grounded to a halt, if not moved to a virtual environment this study aimed to examine the wellbeing of doctoral students A growing body of psychological and psychiatric evidence reveals that the impact of COVID-19 pandemic on mental health has become of increasing global concern (1).
-Similarly, the World Health Organization has expressed concerns over the impact of the pandemic on the psycho-social aspects of life (2).
-A recent systematic review and meta-analysis comparing data prior to and during the COVID-19 pandemic (3) documented a moderately small increase in mental health problems during the outbreak of the pandemic, however mental health problems remained either high or stable by mid-2020 for most populations (3,4).
+The lead question for this series of studies was: How has the coronavirus disease (Covid-19)altered environment impacted health and relationships?
+In learning environments, such as universities, access to resources became limited and research student projects were often grounded to a halt, if not moved to a virtual environment.
+This study aimed to examine the wellbeing of doctoral students.
+A growing body of psychological and psychiatric evidence reveals that the impact of the Covid-19 pandemic on mental health has become of increasing global concern [1].
+Similarly, the World Health Organization has expressed concerns over the impact of the pandemic on the psycho-social aspects of life [2].
+A recent systematic review and meta-analysis comparing data prior to and during the Covid-19 pandemic [3] documented a moderately small increase in mental health problems during the outbreak of the pandemic, however, mental health problems remained either high or stable by mid-2020 for most populations [3.4].
 Nonetheless, slight differences have meaningful cumulative consequences at the population level and for specific groups.
-For instance, there is evidence suggesting that those with pre-existing mental health problems (mood disorders such as depression) were at a higher risk of problem increases during the COVID-19 pandemic (4,5).
+For instance, there is evidence suggesting that those with pre-existing mental health problems (mood disorders such as depression) were at a higher risk of problem increases during the Covid-19 pandemic [4,5].
 Such a high-risk subgroup is that of doctoral students.
-In recent years, doctoral students' mental health has become a focal topic in educational research due to alarmingly high rates of clinical symptoms experienced by doctoral students (6) and the consequences of mental health disorders on doctoral students' completion rates (5,7).
-Previous studies have reported that one in three doctoral students is at risk for a common psychiatric disorder (5), with anxiety and depression being six times higher amongst doctoral students compared to the general population (7).
-There have been increases in the numbers of individuals pursuing doctorates in recent decades (8) and they are integral to the development of academic research in a broad sense (9,10).
-Hence, it is vital, against the backdrop of the COVID-19 pandemic, to understand more about both the vulnerability of doctoral students and what factors might promote good mental health amongst them.
+In recent years, doctoral students' mental health has become a focal topic in educational research due to alarmingly high rates of clinical symptoms experienced by doctoral students [6] and the consequences of mental health disorders on doctoral students' completion rates [5,7].
+Previous studies have reported that one in three doctoral students is at risk for a common psychiatric disorder [5], with anxiety and depression being six times higher amongst doctoral students compared to the general population [7].
+There have been increases in the numbers of individuals pursuing doctorates in recent decades [8] and they are integral to the development of academic research in a broad sense [9,10].
+Hence, it is vital, against the backdrop of the Covid-19 pandemic, to understand more about both the vulnerability of doctoral students and what factors might promote good mental health amongst them.

 Stress related to educational challenges experienced by doctoral students may be the reason for their vulnerability to mental health problems.
-Given the time required, the need to produce scientifically rigorous and independent research that meets a high standard and the importance of good supervision for success, the doctoral process can be grueling and lonely for some.
-Specific educational factors that have been associated with worsening doctoral students' mental health include a) supervisory problems which can lead to personal or professional conflicts (11); b) limited access to resources such as the lack of support from the department they are hosted in(12); c) domain-specific expertise, including the lack of supervisor and student knowledge in mental health which can result in students being insufficiently supported (13); d) lack of competence with general work processes which most doctoral students face as they embark on a PhD/Professional Doctorate degree straight after their academic training (13); e) external or personal challenges such as moving houses or experiencing family problems(7,14); and f) project-related challenges such as intellectual property disputes (14).
+Given the time required, the need to produce scientifically rigorous and independent research that meets a high standard and the importance of good supervision for success, the doctoral process can be gruelling and lonely for some.
+Specific educational factors that have been associated with worsening doctoral students' mental health include: a) supervisory problems which can lead to personal or professional conflicts [11]; b) limited access to resources such as the lack of support from the department they are hosted in [12]; c) domain-specific expertise, including the lack of supported [13]; d) lack of competence with general work processes which most doctoral students face as they embark on a PhD/Professional Doctorate degree straight after their academic training [13]; e) external or personal challenges such as moving houses or experiencing family problems [7,14]; and f) project-related challenges such as intellectual property disputes [14].